Migration Narratives in Chicago Media

 We make special note that although we did analyze more than 40 migration-related local articles published on the Univision Chicago website, they tended to be much shorter than the article text from other outlets.
 As shorter articles, by nature, typically contain fewer story elements, we urge caution in drawing any conclusions about Univision Chicago’s coverage relative to the others.

-screenshot 2023 09 18 at 1.24.24 pm
+Screenshot 2023 09 18 at 1.24.24 PM

 NEXT STEPS